Layered Chocolate Meringue Cake

 - Preheat the oven to 225º.
 Line 3 baking sheets with parchment.
-Draw a 7 inch circle on each piece of parchment, the flip the paper over.
+Draw a 7-inch circle on each piece of parchment, then flip the paper over.
 Set aside.

 - Whisk together the sugar and the cornstarch in a small bowl.
 Set aside.

-- Divide the meringue between the baking sheets, keeping within the 7 inch circles.
+- Divide the meringue between the baking sheets, keeping within the 7-inch circles.
 Smooth tops and edges with an offset spatula.
-Place in oven and immediately decrease temperature to 300º.
-Bake for 3 hours until they’re dry on edges and top.
+Place in oven and bake for 3 hours until they're dry on edges and top.
 Pavlova will appear cracked.
-Turn off oven and leave in over for 3 more hours.
+Turn off oven and leave in oven for 3 more hours.

 - To serve, place one meringue on a serving plate.
 Whip cream with powdered sugar, vanilla.
 Top meringue with about 1 1/3 cup whipped cream, then repeat with the second and third meringue.
 Top with grated chocolate, chocolate curls or chocolate shards.

 Make sure your beaters and bowl are grease free and there is no yolk in your egg whites or else your egg whites will not whip properly.

 This recipe was inspired by Nigella Lawson's chocolate pavlova and the Chocolate-Coconut Pavlova Cake in Southern Living.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 267Total Fat: 15gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 45mgSodium: 39mgCarbohydrates: 32gFiber: 0gSugar: 31gProtein: 3g